artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Create a SIP
 ------------

-1. Process transfers as described in Transfer.
+1. Process transfers as described in :ref:`Transfers <transfer>`.

-2. Click on the Ingest tab.You will get a pop-up warning you that if you wish to add metadata or PREMIS rights you must do it prior to normalization.
+2. Click on the Ingest tab.
+Please note that if you would like to be reminded to add metadata or PREMIS rights to the package, you must configure this in the Administration tab.
-Dismiss or wait until it disappears.

 3. The single SIP will move through a number of micro-services.
 If the user has preconfigured Archivematica to do so, processing will stop at a decision point that allows the user to choose a file identification method to base normalization upon or to choose to use pre-existing data gathered during identification at the transfer stage.
-Archivematica default is to use pre- existing data.
-For more about this option, see :ref:`Administer -Processing configuration <dashboard-processing>`.
+Archivematica default is to use pre-existing data.
+For more about this option, see
+:ref:`Administer — Processing configuration <dashboard-processing>`.

 4. Wait until the SIP reaches "Normalize" and a bell icon appears.